Where and How to Recycle or Dispose of Christmas Trees in Massachusetts in after Christmas in 2018 and January 2019

 Christmas trees curbside on your regular rubbish collection day the

-removed from the trees.
-Trees in plastic bags or not completely
+must be removed from the trees.
+Trees in plastic bags or not

-cleaned of this material will not be picked up or accepted at the
+completely cleaned of this material will not be picked up or

-the Community Access Sticker contact the Police Department.
+information regarding the Compost Sticker contact the Police

 - Christmas Tree Recycling: Place